dlshriver/dlshriver.github.io/index.md

 ## Bio

-I am a computer science Ph.D. student at the University of Virginia, advised by [Sebastian Elbaum](https://engineering.virginia.edu/faculty/sebastian-elbaum) and [Matt Dwyer](https://engineering.virginia.edu/faculty/matthew-b-dwyer).
+I am a computer science Ph.D. student at the University of Virginia, and a member of [LESS lab](https://less-lab-uva.github.io/), advised by [Sebastian Elbaum](https://engineering.virginia.edu/faculty/sebastian-elbaum) and [Matt Dwyer](https://engineering.virginia.edu/faculty/matthew-b-dwyer).
 I have a BS in computer engineering and a Masters in computer science from UNL.
 My Masters work was on assessing the quality and stability of recommender systems.
 My current research interests are in *analysis, testing, and verification of machine learning systems*, especially in the context of cyber-physical systems.

 ## Research Interests